 - With Wintec’s focus on making its students work-ready, it assists the students of all full-time courses in gaining work experiences through internships.

 - Wintec NEXT is a collaboration between Wintec and partner employers to present work experience and employment opportunities to Trades and Engineering students of Waikato Institute of Technology.
 Wintec Next connects the right student to the right employer.
 Employment Opportunities presents via Wintec NEXT are a pathway into different industries and a promising embarkment of a sincere career.

 - The work-experience opportunities at Waikato Institute of Technology are diverse and include:

 - 82% of Wintec degree graduates gain employment within 6 months

 Applying at Waikato Institute of Technology

-- If English is not your first language, all Wintec mainstream programmes will demand proof of proficiency in the English language in the form of IELTS score.
+- If English is not your first language, all Wintec courses will demand proof of proficiency in the English language in the form of IELTS score.

 - Concurrent programmes: IELTS 5.5 with a minimum of 5.0 in all bands, or equivalent